arangodb/docs-hugo/site/content/3.11/arangograph/deployments/_index.md

    [create a project](../projects.md#how-to-create-a-new-project) first.
 2. In the main navigation, in the __Projects__ section, click the project for which you want to create a new deployment.
-3. In the __Deployments__ tab, you will see an empty list or a list with your project's existing deployments.
+3. In the __Deployments__ page, you will see an empty list or a list with your project's existing deployments.
 4. Click the __New deployment__ button.
 5. Set up your deployment.
 The configuration options are described below.